 What was the Black Book, who carried it and what did it contain?

-A book the 1SG carried that contained administrative files names of everyone in the company and their professional history (AWOLs, work habits, promotions, etc.)
+A book that 1SG carried that contained admin files, names of everyone in the company, and their professional history

 When did the Army formally add women to its ranks?